 - Health Education is mandated for all pupils in years 1 -11

-- Puberty is part of Health Education and from Sept 2020.
-Parents will not be able to withdraw their child from this aspect of PSHE
+- Puberty is part of statutory Health Education.
+Parents/carers are not able to withdraw their children from this aspect of PSHE

-- Schools are not required to have to have a policy for Health Education.
-Health Education is best referenced and included in the school’s PSHE policy and evidenced in short, medium and long term planning
+- Schools are not required to have a policy for Health Education.
+Health Education is best referenced and included in the school’s PSHE policy and evidenced in short, medium, and long-term planning

 Highly recommended resources

 The PSHE Association has published an updated Key stage 1-5 programme of study which is free to download.
-Please click here for the PSHE Association programme of study 2020
+Please visit PSHE Association programme of study 2020 (PSHE Association)